donskifarrell/dotfiles/scripts/asus-gt-ax6000/README.md

 x3mRouting gives us a nice quick way to create IPSets.
 It's built to create OpenVPN rules too, but we can skip that part.

-> List of commands to run taken from https://www.snbforums.com/threads/x3mrouting-liststats-ipset-becoming-0-after-reboot.77933/post-757102
+> List of commands to run taken from https://www.snbforums.com/threads/x3mrouting-liststats-ipset-becoming-0-after-reboot.77933/post-757102 also, https://www.snbforums.com/threads/x3mrouting-selective-routing-for-asuswrt-merlin-firmware-1-nov-2020.67388/post-715364

 `sh /jffs/scripts/x3mRouting/x3mRouting.sh ipset_name=BBC-ASN asnum=AS2818,AS31459,AS2906 #AS2906 also Netflix`

+You need to set the policy flag:

+`peer wg11 auto=P`

 #### For Manual Creation